HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ### ConfigLog

 Everything the mod prints to the _debug-console_, it can log to an _external tsv file_ aswell.
 This is extremely helpful if you are **diagnosing problems** or just trying to keep a **history** of the config-changes you've made.
 However, the file can get ridiculously large (and cause performance issues), thus it is `disabled` by default.
 I encourage you keep it disabled unless you absoulutely need it to diagnose a problem or keep a persistent-record of changes (especially if `SyncStatPersistence` is `true`).
 If you do this, I'd advise you to manually backup ConfigLogs somewhere else and empty the file or change its name every now-and-then.
-Keeping the file size small will prevent a lot of issues.
+Keeping the file size small will prevent a lot of headache.
+You can toggle the logging functionality using the mod-menu, console-commands or custom-settings.
+You can also change the name of the tsv file using custom-settings.

 ### Inspect Skill